Evolution of Fermion Resonance in Thick Brane: Fermion localization and resonance

 where $z_\text{max}=n z_{b}$ and $z_b$ is approximately the width of the brane.
 Each local maximum of the relative probability with a full width at half maximum corresponds to a resonance.
 We focus on the dynamic behavior of the resonances in the brane, so $z_b$ is taken as the coordinate value corresponding to the maximum of the potential.
 If the range of extra dimension is too small, the relative probability error will be large.
 For a not too small $z_\text{max}$, e.g., $z_\text{max} \geq 10 z_b$, its value has no effect on the resonance spectrum.
 Here, we take $n=10$.
 Since the effective potential is symmetric, we can take the following boundary conditions to obtain the massive KK modes numerically:

 For a KK mode with the mass $m_n$, if its relative probability $P(m^2)$ has just a peak at $m = m_n$ and this peak has a full width at half maximum, we say that there is a resonance with the mass $m_n$.
 The relative probabilities of a left-chiral fermion's massive mode for different $q$ are shown in Fig.~\ref{Figprobabilityq}.
 It shows that the depth and width of the quasi well significantly increase with the parameter $q$.
 It means that the number and the relative probabilities of resonances also increase greatly with $q$.
 The relative probabilities of the massive KK modes of the left- and right-chiral fermions for different $\eta$ are shown in Fig.~\ref{Figprobability7}.
 It is evident that the peak value and the number of resonances increase with $|\eta|$.
 Since the resonance cannot be localized on the brane, it can only stay on the brane for a finite time.
 Here, we use the full width at half maximum to roughly estimate the lifetime of the resonances.
 Usually, the first resonance has the longest lifetime.
 It should be noted that, in other thick brane models, the first resonance may not be the longest-lived mode~\cite{Xie:2019jkq,Farokhtabar:2016fhm}.
 In our model, we can see that the relative probability of the resonance decreases with the mass $m_n$, correspondingly, the lifetime of the resonance also decreases with the mass $m_n$.
 We can also see that the left- and right-chiral fermions share the same resonant spectrum.
+The reason is that the finite effective potentials (\ref{potentialyukawa}) of the left- and right-chiral fermions are supersymmetric partner potentials, and there are finite in the whole region.
+So they have exactly the same mass spectrum except for the zero mode, which was also discussed in Ref.~\cite{Zhang:2016ksq,Liang:2009zzg,Liu:2008wd,Liu:2007ku,Liu:2008pi}.
 Therefore, even though the right-chiral fermion lacks a zero mode and cannot be fully localized on the brane for negative coupling parameter $\eta$, some long-lived modes can be quasi-localized on the brane, which enables the possibility of detecting right-chiral fermions.
 The wave functions of the resonances and nonresonances for the case of $\eta=-7$ and $q=2$ are shown in Fig.~\ref{Figwavefuction}.
 It can be seen that, for a resonance, the amplitude of its wave function inside the potential well is much larger than that outside the well.
 The opposite is true for nonresonances.
 So far, we have introduced the relative probability method to derive the resonances.
 Next, we will focus on the evolution of them.